cmharlow/geonames-reconcile/README.md

 ##Special Notes

 This came out of frustration that the Library of Congress authorities are:

 - haphazard in containing Latitude and Longitude in the authority records for geographic names/subjects (although a requirement for authorities now, many such authorities do not contain the coordinates currently)
 - the way that the Library of Congress authorities formulate place names for primary headings (not as subdivisions) would often return no results in the GeoNames API because of abbreviations, many of which for U.S. states were unique to the Library of Congress authorities (for example, 'Calif.' for headings of cities in California).

 So this service takes Library of Congress authorities headings (or headings formulated to mimic the LoC authorities structure), expand U.S. abbreviations, then reconcile against GeoNames.
 The returned GeoNames 'name' gives both the GeoNames name for the location as well as the coordinates.
 There are, no doubts, better ways to handle getting both in an OpenRefine reconciliation service, but this was a quick hack to get both while I continue to explore how OpenRefine Reconciliation Services are structured.

 ##Instructions

-Before getting started, you'll need python on your computer (this was built/tested with python 2.7.8 &mdash; if you want to run under python 3, you'll need to make some small changes) and be comfortable using OpenRefine/Google Refine.
+Before getting started, you'll need python on your computer (this was built with python 2.7.8, updated to work with python3.4, most recently tested and worked with python 2.7.10 and 3.4.3) and be comfortable using OpenRefine/Google Refine.

 This reconciliation service also requires a GeoNames API username.
 You can find and use the one used in the original code for testing, but you'll run against maximum number counts quickly, so it is strongly recommended you get your own (free, quick & easy to obtain) GeoNames account.